Major League Baseball Most Valuable Player Award: League Awards (1922–1929)

 Babe Ruth was ineligible for the award in his famous 1927 season by the rules of the American League award because he had previously won in 1923.

 In 1922, the American League created a new award to honor "the baseball player who is of the greatest all-around service to his club."
 Winners, voted on by a committee of eight baseball writers chaired by James Crusinberry, received a bronze medal and a cash prize.
 Voters were required to select one player from each team, and player-coaches and prior award winners were ineligible.
 Famously, these criteria resulted in Babe Ruth winning only a single MVP award before it was dropped after 1928.
 The National League award, without these restrictions, lasted from 1924 to 1929.
 In 1929, The Sporting News began awarding The Sporting News Most Valuable Player Award, albeit with the first year being for the American League only.
 The voting system from before also did their own balloting on an unofficial level.
 Lew Fonseca was voted unofficial AL MVP while Al Simmons won The Sporting News MVP.
 The 1930 season saw unofficial votes for both leagues alongside the Sporting News doing their own awards.
 Joe Cronin and Bill Terry were voted the Sporting News MVP while Cronin and Hack Wilson won the unofficial BBWAA vote.
-Famously, the Hall of Fame plaques for both Cronin and Terry mention them as the Most Valuable Player in 1930.
+The Hall of Fame plaques for both Cronin and Terry mention them as the Most Valuable Player in 1930.